cfpb/design-manual/ui-toolkit/heroes.md

 * Full-width colored background with black text and blue link or button.
 Standard link and button styles apply.
 Color contrast of text and links on background must be <a href="{{ site.baseurl }}/identity/typography.html#type-accessibility">508-accessible</a>.
 * No breadcrumb should appear in or above the hero
 * Total height: 285px
-* Top and bottom margins: 45px
+* Top and bottom padding: 45px
 (In the case that there is minimal text and/or no CTA, the designer may choose to use 60px padding at the top to make the text appear more centered.)

 </div>